ymzong/jimmy-mail/readme.txt

     (email searching is triggered).
 More functions will be added in the future, including more customizable options and better human-language understanding capability.

+2. DESIGN IDEAS:
+        Because currently mainstream email clients tend to consume substantial amount of system resources, while most functions are not utilized by most users, the author has been seeking for simplistic email clients, e.g. console-based email client.
+After trying some such softwares (Mutt, Alpine, etc) as instructed, the author found the control of those programs hard to learn (similar to Vim and Emacs), so a great focus of this program is the "user-friendliness", which initiates the idea of "Jimmy-Bot" human-language interpretation function.

 2. CODE STRUCTURE:
     This program's code structure is mainly as follows: